Tax Guides

 Method 1: Regular Per Diem (Location-Specific Rates)

-Under the regular method, you use the specific GSA rate for each city you visit.
-If you travel to three different cities on one trip, you’d use three different rates.
+Under the regular method, you apply the specific GSA rate for each city you visit.
+Multi-city trips require multiple rates.

 Pros:

-- Higher rates for expensive cities mean larger deductions when traveling to high-cost areas
+• Higher rates for expensive cities yield larger deductions

 Cons: